stanford-rc/bookstack/README.md

 * `log/php/error.log`: PHP-level logs, including logs from FPM (the PHP FastCGI implementation), are here.

+* `www/laravel.log`: This has the logs from the PHP Laravel application framework.
+This is the primary application log.

 * `nginx`: All of Nginx's configuration is here.
 It should be left alone.

 * `php`: PHP's configuration is here.
 It should be left alone.